 Dental crowns can last between 10- 15 years, with good dental care.

-If you have an existing crown that is uncomfortable, or you are unhappy with it for aesthetic reasons, contact the practice for a consultation.
+If you have an existing crown that is uncomfortable, or you are unhappy with it for aesthetic reasons, contact Dentazure the highly-rated dental practice in Arlington VA for a consultation.

 Dr. Rima Kanbaragha may recommend a dental crown for a variety of different purposes.
 But most commonly, they’re used for restoring damaged or broken teeth.
 For example, a crown may be recommended if you have a very large cavity, for restoring your tooth after a root canal, or for repairing a tooth that’s cracked or broken.
 Crowns may also be recommended if you have a large filling that fails due to normal wear and tear.

 Dental crowns are also used to replace missing teeth when used in combination with dental implants, or as part of a dental bridge, but those are slightly different from traditional dental crowns for tooth repair.